Mishmar Ayalon: Etymology

 The moshav overlooks the Biblical valley of Ayalon (Joshua 10:12), after which it is named.

 History

-The moshav was founded in 1949 by a gar'in of Jewish Holocaust survivors from Czechoslovakia.
-The land had previously belonged to the depopulated Palestinian Arab village of Al-Qubab.
+The moshav was founded in 1949 by a gar'in of Jewish Holocaust survivors from Czechoslovakia, on land located near the depopulated Palestinian Arab village of Al-Qubab.

 The Lehi forest is located in the moshav.
 In 2005 a monument to Lehi fighters (the Stern Gang) was erected in the village.

 The moshav's main industry is agriculture, particularly focusing on fruit, vegetables and dairy farming known for their high quality cheese.